The New Social Environment#695

 Photo of Emmanuel Iduma

-Emmanuel Iduma is the author of two works of nonfiction, including the travelogue A Stranger’s Pose, and I Am Still With You, a memoir, forthcoming in February 2023.
+Emmanuel Iduma is the author of two works of nonfiction, including the travelogue A Stranger’s Pose, and I Am Still With You, a memoir.
 His criticism and nonfiction have appeared in Aperture, Art in America, Artforum, Granta, n+1, the New York Review of Books, Yale Review, and other publications.
 His honors include the inaugural Irving Sandler Award for New Voices in Art Criticism from AICA-USA, the C/O Berlin Talent Prize for Theory, and the Windham-Campbell Prize.
 He is based between Lagos, Nigeria and Norwich, UK.

 The Rail has a tradition of ending our conversations with a poetry reading, and we’re fortunate to have Megan Sungyoon reading.